ed-lam/bcp-mapf/README.md

 - Branch-and-Cut-and-Price for Multi-Agent Pathfinding.
 E. Lam, P. Le Bodic, D. Harabor, P. J. Stuckey.
 IJCAI 2019.
 - New Valid Inequalities in Branch-and-Cut-and-Price for Multi-Agent Path Finding.
 E. Lam, P. Le Bodic.
 ICAPS 2020.

-If you use this code, please cite these articles.
+Please cite these articles if you use this code for the multi-agent path finding problem or as a template for other branch-and-cut-and-price codes.

 License
 -------